Axway/amplify-fusion-labs/apification-oas/README.md

     * Close the plug sub tab and return to the Database Select component in your integration and click the refresh button in the Plug picker and select the newly created plug
   * Expand `get-invoices-by-stateAPIServerRequest` in the left hand panel to expose the `queryParams->state` and drag a line from state to `GetInvoicesBystateInput->where->invoice_state` in the ACTION PROPERTIES in the center panel
   * In the right hand panel set the value of the response `status` variable to `200` for now.
-  * Expand `get-invoices-by-stateAPIServerResponse` in the right hand panel to expose the `200` response and set its `grandTotal`  to the value `0` (this would be the default response if no invoices are found with the requested state)
+  * Expand `get-invoices-by-stateAPIServerResponse` in the right hand panel to see response body format of the `200` case and set its `grandTotal`  to the value `0` (this will be the default response if no invoices are found for the requested state)
-  * Expand `get-invoices-by-stateAPIServerResponse` in the right hand panel to expose the `200` response and set its `responseHeaders->Content-Type` to the value `application/json`
+  * Expand `get-invoices-by-stateAPIServerResponse->200->responseHeaders` to see the `200` response headers and set its `Content-Type` to the value `application/json`
   * Click the Save button \
   ![database component](images/lab2-database-component.png)

 Your integration should look like this: \
 ![integration](images/lab2-integration.png)

-* Enable your API from the API definition, and make an API call from your Browser, Postman or curl as follows:
+* Enable your API and make an API call from your Browser, Postman or curl as follows:

   > Mouse over the link icon to see the URL you need for the API call and copy the link

   ![API Link](images/lab2-API-Link.png)

-  > Note that base path should be different according to what you defined
+  > Note that the url corresponds to the API server of the selected dataplane, followed by the base path you chose at the sbeginign of this lab.

-  > Paste the URL you copy in your Browser, or in Postman or in a curl command , and add the method path and the query parameter values for our use case ("/invoices?state=Overdue&currencycode=EUR") before sending the request
+  > Paste the URL you copy in your Browser, or in Postman or in a curl command.
+Add the method path and the query parameter values for our use case ("/invoices?state=Overdue&currencycode=EUR") before sending the request

     ![API Call](images/lab2-APICall.png)